jlaundry/Client-Email-Security-RFC/README.md

 If multiple threats are detected, the Server SHOULD select the highest confidence threat.
 Multiple warning messages should not be displayed to an End-user, as this may cause further confusion.

+## Header Signature

+It is common practice for an organisation to have seperate services for mail gateway filtering (i.e., the MX record), and mailbox storage (i.e., the Client's configured mail server).

+It is common practice for organisations to use seperate services for email gateway/filtering, and email mailboxes/delivery.

+This presents a challenge to mailbox/delivery services, who need to ensure that messages displayed, and in particular the free-text m= field, is accurate and comes from a source explicitly trusted by the End-user's organisation.

+Following the convention set by DKIM, we use a signature of the Client-Email-Security header, which can be validated by the mailbox Server.

+Servers MUST validate the Client-Email-Security header, and MUST remove any Client-Email-Security header which is not signed, has an invalid signature, or has a signature from an untrusted source.

+Clients MAY validate the Client-Email-Security header, and SHOULD disregard any Client-Email-Security header which is not signed, or have an invalid signature.

 ## Tag=Value list

 Client-Email-Security uses a simple "tag=value" syntax, to allow for